-this final chapter highlights the dominant themes of the report and proposes a set of actions - first, on the conduct of research, with a focus on national health research systems and second, to support research nationally and internationally ( ).
+This final chapter highlights the dominant themes of the report and proposes a set of actions - first, on the conduct of research, with a focus on national health research systems and second, to support research nationally and internationally ().
 As part of the narrative, the chapter also outlines WHO's role in supporting these actions, based on the Organization's Strategy on Research for Health (Box 4.1) (1).

-as the essential for universal coverage shource of inspiration for public health
+Special to essential for universal coverage of inspiration for public health